masxxiii/affineTransformation/README.md

 # AffineTransformation
 A simple windows forms program to apply affine transformations to a given figure.
-The program can do the following:
+The program provides the following functionalities:
 * **Draw** a given figure.
 * **Return** a figure to its intitial position.
 * **Rotate** a figure by transformation.